ryantroll/Hirely-MVP/README.md

 parameters in query string can be passed as key name only or key=value if the key has more than one value

-**Example 1:** /api/v1/users/568fde202127fa312543f50f/?extended this will return the extended field of requested user object
+**Example 1:** /api/v1/users/568fde202127fa312543f50f/?complete this will return all fields of requested user object, instead of only the default public fields

-**Example 2:** /api/v1/users/568fde202127fa312543f50f/?availability&businessesManaged this will return availability and businessesManaged properties of requested user

-**Example 3:** /api/v1/business/?order=name&limit=10 this will return array of top 10 business entries order by name properties
+**Example 2 (coming soon):** /api/v1/businesses/?order=name&limit=10 this will return array of top 10 business entries order by name properties

+Businesses follow the same structure, except that the api will accept a business id OR a business slug.

+**Example:** /api/v1/businesses/starbucks will return all public fields of the business with slug=starbucks

 ## Users Api: